malikolivier/malikolivier.github.io/_posts/2025-08-14-soft-banned-from-line.markdown

 ## Legal Action

 Given the significant impact on both my personal life and business operations, I decided to take legal action.
-My lawyer sent a formal notice to LINE Yahoo Corporation, citing several concerning issues:
+On July 16th, 2025, my lawyer sent a formal notice to LINE Yahoo Corporation, citing several concerning issues[^1]:

 1. **Lack of transparency**: No specific reason was provided for the enforcement action
 2. **Potential privacy violations**: The action suggested improper monitoring of private communications
-3. **Discriminatory treatment**: Similar usage patterns by other users weren't subjected to the same restrictions
-4. **Breach of service contract**: The company failed to provide adequate justification for service termination
+3. **Breach of service contract**: While LINE is technically a free service and users may not be legally entitled to continued access, the platform's business model relies heavily on advertising revenue from users like myself.
+Given the extensive advertisements we encounter in the app and LINE's critical importance in Japanese society, there is a reasonable expectation that service should be provided consistently and fairly

 The legal notice also highlighted that LINE, with its 98 million monthly users in Japan, functions as critical social infrastructure, making arbitrary restrictions particularly problematic.

 ## LINE's Response

 LINE's response to the legal notice was disappointingly predictable and unhelpful.
+We received their response on August 14th (dated August 7th in their printed letter).
 They merely stated that the account had violated section 15 of their common terms of service regarding "compliance matters when using our services," and that they would provide no further guidance on the matter.

 This response perfectly encapsulates the problem with platform governance today: companies wielding enormous power over users' digital lives while providing minimal accountability or transparency.